nuts-foundation/nuts-specification/rfc/rfc008-certificate-structure.md

 ### 3.1 Certificate Authority trust chain

 A node will need to configure the correct CA-tree so other nodes can connect.
-The certificate to configure are the **Staat der Nederlanden Private Root CA G1** root certificate and the **Staat der Nederlanden Private Services CA – G1** CA. All certificates can be downloaded from the [PKIoverheid](https://cert.pkioverheid.nl/cert-pkioverheid-nl.htm) website.
+The certificate to configure are:

+- **Staat der Nederlanden Private Root CA G1** (root certificate)
-TSPs are responsible for signing certificates.
-The TSPs have their own CA. To trust all PKIo certificates, any software that validates a certificate and its chain, MUST trust any intermediate CA below the **Staat der Nederlanden Private Services CA – G1** CA.
+  - **Staat der Nederlanden Private Services CA – G1**
+    - **KPN PKIoverheid Private Services CA - G1**
+    - **QuoVadis PKIoverheid Private Services CA - G1**
+    - **UZI-register Private Server CA G1**

+Do not include other PKIoverheid CA certificates.

+All certificates can be downloaded from the [PKIoverheid](https://cert.pkioverheid.nl/cert-pkioverheid-nl.htm) website.

 The PKIoverheid private services CA is not by default accepted by browsers and operating systems.